Logan Kirby - Dec. 19

 is excited to be back on the Myers Dinner Theatre stage!
 Martin was most recently seen at MDT in Run For Your Wife as Det.
 Sergeant Troughton, sporting a hearty mustache (RIP ‘stache).
 He grew up in Nappanee, Indiana, and attended Goshen College, where he studied Theater and Music.
 He has worked at regional theaters throughout the state, including several roles at the Round Barn Theatre.
 He currently resides in New York.
 Favorite credits include Christopher Wren in The Mousetrap, Brutus in Julius Caesar, and himself in The Complete Works of William Shakespeare Abridged.
 In his free time, Martin enjoys playing piano and guitar, exercising, and obsessing over all things Star Wars.
 Martin wants to especially thank his family for supporting him as he follows his career dreams!

 is thrilled to be back at Myers Dinner Theatre!
 Don is from Columbia City, Indiana, where he cleared a mile of brush along its bike path this winter with a hand saw and an ax.
 Previous MDT credits include Eddie in Pump Boys and Dinettes, Father Mac in The Queen of Bingo, Christmas Morgan in The Unsinkable Molly Brown, and most recently as Det.
 Sgt.
-Porterhouse in Run For Your Wife and Grimsby in The Little Mermaid.
+Porterhouse in Run For Your Wife.
 Theater is alive!

 is excited to be back on this stage again, and is honored to be part of this amazing cast!
 A few of her previous roles include The Sound of Music (Elsa Schraeder), Nunsense (Amnesia & Robert Anne – ICTL Award for Best Actress in a Musical), Annie (Miss Hannigan) and Always Patsy Cline (Patsy Cline).
 When not on stage, Ginny travels extensively, appearing as Patsy Cline and Tammy Wynette.
 She also travels to race tracks (auto) across the U.S. with her husband, Chaplain Tim, as often as her schedule allows.
 She would like to thank God for the talent’s he’s given her, and the opportunities to use those talents, Jeremy for casting and coaching her in this FUN role, and Tim, her hubby of 51+ years, as well as all of her wonderful friends and family for their support over the years!
 She truly hopes you enjoy the show!